LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

 ## Build (manual)

-If you would like to use AMD, would like to make substantial contributions to SIMULATeQCD, or don't have superuser privileges, you will need to do a manual build.
+If you would like to use AMD, would like to make substantial contributions to SIMULATeQCD, or are running on an HPC system, you will need to do a manual build.
 If you have an NVIDIA GPU, are running locally, and don't plan to do much development, we recommend you skip down to the [container build](./gettingStarted.md#build-container) section, because the container will take care of all the hassle of finding and installing software automatically.